eclipse-pass/pass-documentation/developer-documentation/pass-core/api/policy.md

 * `PASS_POLICY_INSTITUTION`: This is the institution as it appears on User.affiliations for every user in the institution: e.g. "johnshopkins.edu"
 * `PASS_POLICY_INSTITUTIONAL_POLICY_TITLE`: The value of Policy.title on the institution's Policy object
-* `PASS_POLICT_INSTITUTIONAL_REPOSITORY_NAME`: The value of Repository.name on the intstitution's IR Repository object
+* `PASS_POLICY_INSTITUTIONAL_REPOSITORY_NAME`: The value of Repository.name on the intstitution's IR Repository object

 ## Policy Service

 The `/policy/policies` endpoint determines the set of policies that are applicable to a given submission.
 Note:  The results may be dependent on _who_ submits the request.
-For example, if somebody from JHU invokes the policies endpoint, a general "policy for JHU employees" may be included in the results.
+For example, if someone from JHU invokes the policies endpoint, a general "policy for JHU employees" may be included in the results.

 ### Policies Request